RJDennis/ChebyshevApprox.jl/README.md

 w = chebyshev_weights(y,nodes,order,domain)
 ```

 would compute the weights, `w`, (a 2D array in this example) in a tensor-product polynomial.
 The domain-argument is optional, needed only if one or more variable does not have domain [1.0,-1.0].
-The nodes-argument can be an array-of-array (instead of a tuple).
+The nodes-argument can be an array-of-arrays (instead of a tuple).
 Alternatively, the polynominals can be computed and entered directly into the chebyshev_weights() function:

 ```
 p1   = chebyshev_polynomial(order_x1,nodes_x1)